Pinoy Big Brother: Hosts

 In Kumunity Season 10, Gonzaga, Gonzalez, and Domingo reprised their roles as hosts; Gonzalez, Domingo, Dee, and Cantiveros host online companion shows for the program on weekdays, while Otso Batch 4 ex-housemate Sky Quizon host the online weekend shows.
 Juan reprised his role in hosting online updates, with Dee, Cantiveros, and Barber substituting him occasionally in some updates at the start of the Adult Edition.
 Chiu and Barber joined the season's official launch, but was not seen doing their hosting stints in the succeeding events of the show, esp.
 Chiu as she also serve as co-host of It's Showtime.
 On February 9, 2022, during the Adult Edition, Gonzaga stepped down from her role as the show's main host, and endorsed Gonzalez to assume the latter's duties.
 On February 12, 2022, during the adult edition's second eviction night, Gonzalez, Domingo, Chiu, Cantiveros, and Dee were introduced as the Pamilya ni Kuya as Gonzalez leads as the main host.

 In Gen 11, Gonzalez, Domingo, Dee, Cantiveros, and Chiu reprised their roles as hosts for the season; they were joined by former Kumunity Season 10 celebrity housemate Alexa Ilacad.

 In Celebrity Collab Edition, Gonzalez, Domingo, Dee, Cantiveros, Chiu, and Ilacad reprised their hosting roles for the season.
-They were then joined by Gabbi Garcia; she was announced as the show's latest host on February 9, 2025.
-Garcia is the first host to come from GMA Network.
-On February 21, 2025, GMA Network announced Mavy Legaspi as the second host from GMA to join the show.
+They were then joined by GMA Network artists Gabbi Garcia and Mavy Legaspi after their hosting roles were announced by their network on February 9 and 12, 2025, respectively.
 Garcia also hosted the companion show, "Updates", while Legaspi joined Ilacad in hosting "The OnlineVerse".
-All of them were confirmed to host the upcoming Celebrity Collab Edition 2.0 season in October 25, 2025, along with Manzano who returns to the show after 17 years.
+All of them reprised their hosting roles for Celebrity Collab Edition 2.0 on October 25, 2025, with Luis Manzano returning to the show after 17 years.